 In November 2020, Belgian artist Nicolas Rombouts and American Brussels-based artist Matt Watts met at Studio Caporal in Antwerp behind Central Station.
 Just a week after the suicide of their friend and artist Loloman, and in the wake of an end to a marriage marred with pain, addiction, and depression, they shared their losses in conversation and on muted piano, contrabass, and electronics.
 They shared compositions and improvised, and by the next day, their album "Muted Songs for Piano" was complete.
 Meant to be listened to in one sitting, the album takes listeners on a trip across the galaxy, looking back through a telescope at this world and its lonesome mausoleum of memory.
 The sounds and movements are almost audible and tangible, even though they have passed in the time it has taken for their light to reach the listener.

 "Kaijin Kaiwa means "conversation bewteen two mythical figures/monsters and is a collaboration between Nicolas Rombouts and Sjoerd Bruil, a guitar player par excellence in bands such as Kaset Hitam, Millionaire, Dez Mona, and Mauro.
 What started as spontaneous sessions linking rough melodic and harmonic ideas with instant composing has developed into a true "studio" project, complete with overdubs and a strange mutual sonic landscape with some Japanese and Dutch references.
-Their debut album called "master of the universe" is set to be released in January of 2024.
+Their debut album called "master of the universe" was released in January of 2024.
+A new album is in the making.

 Since 2006, Nicolas has been the main bass player and musical director for Guido Belcanto.
-He has also co-produced five of Belcanto's albums between 2007 and 2021.
-A new album with a new tour is expected in 2024.
+He has also co-produced five of Belcanto's albums between 2007 and 2022.
+The new album called "Tedere baldadigheden" was released in September 2024 and is again a big succes.

 In 2011, alt-country legend Jim White asked Nicolas to join him for a concert in Zurich.
 Since then, Nicolas has regularly joined Jim and his close friend and guitar player, Geert Hellings, on tour in Europe and the UK.
 They have also worked on albums together, such as Misfit's Jubilee, which was released in 2021.